JHU-PL-Lab/www-pl/lectures/rust.md

 Key innovation: **ownership** for improved heap memory safety without garbage collector

 *   Invariant: runtime variables "own" their heap data
     - only one variable can alias a particular heap item (well, with a few exceptions)
-*   Concurrent data races are thus prevented since threads don't share variables
-*   Calling a function by default means the caller must give up access to the value (but can give back by returning it)
+*   Calling a function by default means the caller must give up access to the passed parameter (!) (but can give back by returning it)
-*   Similarly, assignment by default means giving up access to the heap value
+*   Similarly, assignment by default means giving up access to the heap value (!)
+*   Memory freed when owning variables' scope ends
+    - e.g. when a function returns, all declared locals are deallocated unless they are returned: no way to access any more so OK to free!
 *   No manual freeing - could free data still being used and thats bad!
-*   Instead, use the above invariant: Memory freed when owning variables' scope ends
+*   Concurrent data races are prevented since threads don't share variables

 See the [documentation on ownership](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html) for details.

 #### Borrowing

-Up to now Rust is far too rigid to be useful.
+With just this simple ownership Rust is far too rigid to be useful.
 But there are weakenings available.

 *   A function can accept arguments by-value or by-reference
 *   by-value transfers ownership as we saw up to now